 The Hepburn Effect

-Notice how perfect her silhouettes were.
+Audrey was the master of silhouettes.
 Even though the fabric never hugged her skin, Audrey knew how to find garments that highlighted her figure while still being totally modest.
 That’s her special Hepburn effect at work!
-This combo is sophisticated, practical, and stunning.

 The boat neck blouse has a preppy and retro appearance that’s appropriate for pretty much any event you take it to.
 It can be a versatile piece that you dress up for formal events or pair with a killer mini skirt or shorts for something more casual.